catmaid/CATMAID/sphinx-doc/source/api.rst

 Python
 ^^^^^^

+The lowest-friction way to access the CATMAID API using python is through the ``catpy`` package, which handles all of the boilerplate, includes a number of tools for working with CATMAID data, and is just a ``pip install catpy`` away.
+For more information, see `the catpy docs<https://catpy.readthedocs.io>`_.

-Below is a minimal example of accessing the API of a CATMAID server running on ``localhost`` using the `Requests Python package
+If for some reason you are unable to use ``catpy``, below is a minimal example of accessing the API of a CATMAID server running on ``localhost`` using the `Requests Python package
 <http://docs.python-requests.org/en/latest/index.html>`_: